-In our technologically driven world, not a day goes by where we're not scrolling away on our phone's apps or surfing all corners of the web. but have you ever stopped and wondered how your phone and computer are able to interact with apps and websites in the first place?
+In our technologically driven world, not a day goes by where we're not scrolling away on our phone's apps or surfing all corners of the web.
+But have you ever stopped and wondered how your phone and computer are able to interact with apps and websites in the first place?

-This is where APIs come in, software specifically designed to facilitate just that.
+This is where APIs come in – software specifically designed to facilitate just that.
 So, for those unfamiliar with APIs, this article is going to cover what they are, how they add security to your actions online, and how you can potentially integrate an API into the online aspects of your business.

 What is an API?